nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - #character
 - #conflict

-“It’s not about time.”
+- **Content**: “It’s not about time.”
 Talon’s voice was sharper than he intended.
 “This—this is important.
 He’s the only one who’s been where we’re going.
 If we don’t understand what happened to him, we’ll end up like him.”

-**Notes:** Explores Talon’s anxiety and determination to avoid Dominic’s fate.
+- **Notes**: Explores Talon’s anxiety and determination to avoid Dominic’s fate.

 ## P12